google/ExoPlayer/guide.md

 For simple use cases, getting started with `ExoPlayer` consists of implementing the following steps:

+1. Add ExoPlayer as a dependency to your project.
 1. Create a `SimpleExoPlayer` instance.
 1. Attach the player to a view (for video output and user input).
 1. Prepare the player with a `MediaSource` to play.